 The Crystal Knob volcanic neck in the central California Coast Ranges was erupted during the Pleistocene (1.65 Ma) through the Nacimiento belt of the Franciscan complex in the coastal region of central California.
-It is composed of olivine-plagioclase phyric basalt containing spinel peridotites and cumulate dunite xenoliths.
+It is composed of olivine-plagioclase phyric basalt containing spinel peridotites and dunite xenoliths.
 The peridotites sample the mantle lithosphere beneath the Nacimiento Franciscan, which was constructed as an accretionary prism during Late Cretaceous subduction of the Farallon plate.
 The Crystal Knob locality is of further interest because it lies in immediate proximity to crystalline nappes of the “Salinia terrane”, which are traditionally interpreted as a rooted crustal sliver, but which more recent studies show are detached and lying above the Franciscan complex.

 Six spinel peridotite samples were analyzed, ranging from fertile lherzolites to clinopyroxene harzburgites with modal clinopyroxene from 2-13%.
 They have a depleted mantle Sr and Nd isotopic signature and correspond to abyssal peridotites, most likely sourced in a relict subducted slab.
 Ca-exchange geothermometry shows equilibration temperatures between 950 and 1060 ºC.
 Rare-earth geothermometry shows similar results, but hotter for the hottest and deepest samples.
 Broadly the samples can be divided into two groups based on temperature of equilibration, which also manifest in trace-element patterns, Cr content in spinels, and Ca in olivine.
 Ca-in-olivine barometry and phase stability limits suggest that the xenoliths were sourced along a depth gradient in the 45-75 km range.
 This corresponds to regional geothermal gradients ranging from 70-90 mW/m2, broadly in agreement with regional heat flow measurements.
 The samples show variable depletion, with residual harzburgites at deeper depths.
 All samples show pronounced trace element re-enrichment.